How The Tiny Nation Of Georgia Became A Bitcoin Behemoth

 It has an outsize presence in Georgia.
 According to Bitfury's own figures, it was using around 28 million kilowatt-hours of electricity per month for its mining operations here, equal to the average consumption of 120,000 Georgian households, or 10 percent of the population.
 But it pays significantly less per unit, which has fueled charges that Georgia is getting ripped off.

 Opposition politicians have claimed that the country's richest man, former Prime Minister Bidzina Ivanishvili, is a hidden beneficiary.
-An investment fund linked with the billionaire tycoon loaned money to Bitfury when it first arrived.
-But the company's lawyer in Georgia, Eprem Urumushavili, says the loan was repaid, and denies any financial ties remain.
+An investment fund linked with the billionaire tycoon lent money to Bitfury when it first arrived.
+But the company's lawyer in Georgia, Eprem Urumashvili, says the loan was repaid, and he denies any financial ties remain.
 However, the vice chairman of Bitfury's board, George Kikvadze, also has a senior role on Ivanishvili's fund.

 Perhaps hoping to sidestep all this controversy, Bitfury recently announced it had sold its main data center to a Chinese concern.
 But its logo is still emblazoned on the building.
 And it remains the landlord, according to Urumashvili, as the company runs the surrounding tax-free zone where the data center operates.